invoicesolv/SOLVIFY-crm/app/PRD.md

 ## 1. Introduction

-This document outlines the requirements for improving animations and adding smoother movements to the Vibe CRM application.
+This document outlines the requirements for improving animations and adding smoother movements to the Solvify CRM application.
 The goal is to enhance the user experience by making the interface feel more polished, responsive, and engaging.

 ## 2. Goals